rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 A Role Interface abstracts and defines a specific role objects can fulfill in a system.
 The language construct is exactly the same, the difference resides in the *semantics*.
-As we've seen a Header Interface abstracts the entire public behaviour of some object, whereas a Role Interface only abstracts some cohesive methods belonging to a role.
+As we've seen, a Header Interface abstracts the entire public behaviour of some object, whereas a Role Interface only abstracts some cohesive methods belonging to a role.

-Fundamental to this type of interface is the difference between objects and roles.
+Fundamental to this type of interface is the difference between *objects* and *roles*.
 A role does not have to be fulfilled by a single object, nor does an object have to fulfill just one role.
 This shifts the interface more towards a specific interaction a consumer and supplier have.

 Sounds a bit fuzzy right?
 Let's revisit our coffeemaker example.
-Previously we extracted one interface (`CoffeeMaker`) defining all public behaviour.
+Previously we extracted one interface, `CoffeeMaker`, defining all public behaviour.
 If we adapt this to Role Interfaces we end up with fig 2:

 ![role interfaces]({{ site.baseurl }}/assets/images/14-role-interfaces.svg)